semalPatel/configs-scripts-dotfiles/README.md

 # dot-files-scripts
 Collection of scripts as well some config files for repetitive tasks.
+This is a continuous list.

 ##### Easily switch JDK Versions